Primary Supervisor: Dr Joseph Galea, School of Psychology

 Techniques that will be undertaken during the project:

-- Motion tracking during laboratory tasks with marker-based technology (Polhemus).
+- Behaviour: motion tracking during laboratory tasks with marker-based technology (Polhemus).

 Contact: Dr Joseph Galea, University of Birmingham